hritvik-soni/Geekster-Assignment-FS_10/Instagram-Backend/README.md

 - SignIn user(Send token on mail for verification)
 - SignOut user (Delete token)
 - Create Post (Create the Post using email and token and post link)
+- Like a Post (like the Post using email and token and post id)
-- Get post by id(get the specific post by providin email, token and post id)
+- Comment Post (comment on the Post using email and token and post id)
+- Follow a user (by user id and email)

 ## Authors